Selective Population Protocols: Selective Population Protocols

 The next lemma sanctions the analysis of more complex protocols utilising the leader.

-\begin{lemma} Consider a time interval $I$, s.t., $|I|>\frac{60}{13}\eta n\ln n$.
-Assume every agent acts as the responder in an external interaction, which is not initiated by the leader in $|I|$ at most once, then the fragmented parallel time of $I$ is $\Theta(|I|/n)$ whp. \end{lemma}
+\begin{lemma} Consider an interval of interactions $I$, s.t., $|I|>\frac{60}{13}\eta n\ln n$.
+Assume also that every agent acts as the responder in an external interaction, which is not initiated by the leader in $|I|$ at most once, then the fragmented time of $I$ is $\Theta(|I|/n)$ whp. \end{lemma}

 \begin{proof} The total number of chunks of the fragmented time is $k\ge \frac{|I|}{10n\ln n}$, so the fragmented time $T_F\ge\frac{|I|}{10n}$.
 We show, that the fragmented time $T_F\le \frac{2|I|}{n}$ whp.